akamai/Linux-Process-Injection/README.md

 This repository includes a few examples that use the implemented primitives to perfrom injection attacks.
 To build them, run the *make* command inside the main folder.

-To use the primitives in your own code to create custom implementations, simply include the relevant header file.
+Implementations of the different primitives can be found in the *src* folder.
+To use them in your own code to create custom implementations, simply include the relevant header file.
 Please use the *examples* folder for additional reference.

 -------